mobajemu-msft/groove-api-documentation/Main/Groove service.md

 #Groove Service

 The Groove Service makes it easy for you to connect your app or website to the world of Groove.
-The Groove API provides access to RESTful web services that offer many features and generate useful data.
+The Groove API provides access to RESTful web services that offer many features and generate useful data:

-+ An [Affiliate Program] that encompasses both streaming premium subscriptions and on-demand purchases.
++ AIt is compatible with the [Microsoft Affiliate Program](http://www.microsoftaffiliates.com/) that encompasses both streaming premium subscriptions and on-demand purchases.
 + A best in class [image service](Using the Groove RESTful Services/Image Service.md).
 + Streaming that can be integrated on any platform or browser.
 + In addition to PC and mobile, you can reach Xbox 360 and Xbox One.

 ###In this section